Workshop2/MergeReminder/README.md

 MergeReminder
 =============

+Do you or your team merge between many Team Foundation (TFS) branches?
+Do you forget to merge between some branches?
+Well this tool is designed to keep an eye on your un-merged changes and will give you a helpful reminder.
+I have released this open source, so feel free to take it and do what you want with it.

+Features:
+- Get reminded about un-merged changes
+- Monitor as many branches as you like
+- Run in the background
+- Uses a tiny footprint
+- Free

+Note: You may need to install the Sql Compact Framework

 Merge Reminder Tool (TFS)

 Created by Simon Colmer / Workshop2
 http://x-volt.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by